jrmd/equalyzr.js/README.md

 ##Why use it?

 Equalyzr is plain javascript and doesnt interfere with any other scripts so it can work alongside them because of equalyzr's modular system.
-  - throttled so it doesnt slow performance down too much.

 ##How to use it